Frank George Woollard: Professional career

 He died of heart failure in the Queen Elizabeth Hospital, Edgbaston, Birmingham on 22 December 1957.

-Woollard's flow production system was remarkably similar to current-day Lean manufacturing, and used most features of today's Lean production system methods and processes.
+Woollard's flow production system was remarkably similar to current-day Toyota Production System, and used most features of Toyota's roduction system methods and processes.
 This included (using current terminology): U-shaped cells, multi-skilled workers, takt time, standardised work, Just-in-time manufacturing, supermarkets, autonomation, quick change-over, etc.

 As a result, Woollard was able to prove, prior to Toyota, that achieving flow in lower volume production resulted in costs that were as low or lower than that which could be achieved by Ford's large scale production system.

 He was also the first to develop mechanical materials handling equipment known as automatic transfer machines to facilitate flow production, which some 25 years later would become common in the global automotive industry.
 Overall, Woollard's contribution to progressive manufacturing management practices is substantial and comparable to Taiichi Ohno at Toyota.
 He was a great early 20th century pioneer in progressive management, flow production, and industrial automation.